howdyai/botkit/readme-studio.md

 For more on editing scripts see: [link to wherever we are going to have directions on script editor.]

 ## Developing with Botkit Studio
-Now that you have your development enviroment setup, you can begin with the task of developing your bot.
+Now that you have your development environment setup, you can begin with the task of developing your bot.
 Soupme is a simple bot that can
 -Read an external list of menu items
--Ask the praticipant to select from a list of dynamic options -Confirm their choice and provide instructions on how to receive their item.
+-Ask the participant to select from a list of dynamic options -Confirm their choice and provide instructions on how to receive their item.

 ___
 ### Using the Before Middleware

 The thread begins with a command to your bot: @soupme soup.
 Using Before Middleware we can fetch the data that will be presented to your user from an external resource.
-For example, if we want to display a list of soup options, along with a dynamic soup of the day option, you can use the example:
+For example, if we want to display a list of soup options, along with a dynamic soup of the day option.
+Step 1: Create the Command in Botkit Studio
+Step 2: write the code in your bot that wraps it.
+You can use the example:
 ```
-controller.studio.before('run', function(convo, next){
+controller.studio.before('soup', function(convo, next){
+  // get soup of the day
+  var daily_special = getDailySpecial();
+  convo.setVar('daily_special', daily_special);
+  // get soup options
+  var soup_menu = getMenu();
+  convo.setVar('soup_menu', soup_menu);
   next();
 });
 ```
-Once retrieved, you can display the options using:
+Assuming we have functions called getDailySpecial, and getMenu, that return some JSON formated menu items we can use ```convo.setvars``` to set it as a variable available to the command.
+The templating engine uses [mustache](https://mustache.github.io/) and any variables set are accessible in the script editor via vars.
+For instance those two variables would now be accessible in the script editor as ```{{vars.daily_special}}``` and ```{{vars.soup_menu}}```
+You can display them using this code in your script.
 The user will be presented with a list of options for the soup of their choice.

 ### Using the Validate Middleware